General information

 Rules

-This event will be run under the IHPVA Competition Rules IHPVA – International Human Powered Vehicle Association and the WHPSC 2025 Technical Rules found in the rules section of the WHPSC.org website.
+This event will be run under the IHPVA Competition Rules IHPVA – International Human Powered Vehicle Association and the WHPSC 2026 Technical Rules found in the rules section of the WHPSC.org website.

-The start official will be monitoring the distance with which teams assist their vehicle during launch.
+The start officials will be monitoring the distance with which teams assist their vehicle during launch.
 The maximum allowed distance is 15 meters.
 There will be small stripes on the road to assist with this measurement.

 Protests